Financial support for Walsall residents

 Be Work Safe

-As the Covid-19 lockdown eases and more businesses open across the borough, Walsall Council is offering advice to employees on staying safe and preventing the spread of the virus.
+Throughout the ongoing COVID-19 pandemic, Walsall Council is offering advice to employees on staying safe and preventing the spread of the virus.

 Be Work Safe―information for employees